Star Drive: Contents

 The Star Drive Campaign Setting book is hardbound with 256 pages illustrated in color.
 It is divided into chapters covering the history of the setting; a description of the conditions, economy, and technology of the 26th century; descriptions of the various stellar nations within a range of over 1,000 light years; a more detailed look at a mysterious distant region known as the Verge, and finally game-specific details covering the player species, careers, employment, skills, equipment, and special game options available for players.

 The game world includes a variety of standard fare science fiction features.
 These include psionics, cybernetics, robots, spacecraft, mutants, and advanced medicine.
 The level of technology is at "Progress Level" 7 (Progress Levels are used in Alternity to describe the technology of a civilization, with present-day Earth described as Progress Level 5, and the Industrial Age described as Progress Level 4).
 Characters are typically employed and have an allegiance to a company or government.
 They may also follow one of the future religions described in this book.

-In addition to humans, players can run a character from one of the handful of alien space-faring races that lie within the known space.
+Players can play humans or one of a number of extraterrestrial species detailed in the Alternity Player's Handbook.

 The Verge is described, in many cases, planet by planet.
 The more prominent planet descriptions give a broad overview of the world, the government, and sites of interest.
 Maps of the main worlds are also show at a high scale.

 The cover was among artist R. K. Post's first work for TSR.